Cashify raises $15 million for its second-hand smartphone business in India – TechCrunch

 Manocha said that phone makers and e-commerce firms have found better ways to handle returned items in recent years, but they still lose a significant amount of money on them.
 These challenges have created a big opportunity for startups such as Cashify.

 In fact, Cashify says it’s the market leader in its category in India.
-The startup has partnerships with “nearly every OEM” including Apple, Samsung, OnePlus, Oppo, Xiaomi, Vivo, and HP.
+The startup has partnerships with “nearly every OEM,” including Apple, Samsung, OnePlus, Oppo, Xiaomi, Vivo and HP.
 “If you walk into an Apple store today, they use our platform.”
 For consumers in India, if they opted for the trade-in program, Apple.com also uses Cashify’s trading platform, he said.

-The startup also works with top e-commerce firms in India — Amazon, Flipkart, and Paytm Mall.
+The startup also works with top e-commerce firms in India — Amazon, Flipkart and Paytm Mall.
 The firms use Cashify’s trading and exchange software, and also rely on the startup for liquidation of devices.
 The startup then repairs these gadgets and sells the refurbished units to customers.

 “Essentially, whether you come directly to us, or go to popular e-commerce firms or phone OEMs, we are handling the majority of the trading,” he said.
 Even if a customer trades in the device to OEMs, or e-commerce firms, these companies sell the device to players like Cashify, which serves over 2 million customers in more than 1,500 cities.